fredhsu/learning-in-public/linear-algebra/linear-algebra.md

 ### Orthogonal Vectors

 Vector that is perpendicular to another vector or vector space.
-It has a dot product of zero with the other vector, or with all the vectors of the other vector space.
+It has a [Inner Product][^dotprod] of zero with the other vector, or with all the vectors of the other vector space.

 ### Orthonormal Vectors